 Rain barrels capture and store the rainwater running off your rooftop.
-The harvested rainwater can be stored for later use, released slowly over time to infiltrate properly, or used immediately for watering lawns and landscaped areas, filling ponds or fountains, or washing cars.
+The harvested rainwater can be stored for later use; released slowly over time to infiltrate properly; or used immediately to water lawns and landscaped areas, fill ponds or fountains, or wash cars.

-Rain barrels come in a variety of sizes and shapes to suit your tastes.
-Improvements in their design eliminate the threat of basement flooding and also keep them from becoming breeding grounds for mosquitoes.
+Rain barrels come in a variety of sizes and shapes.
+Design improvements help eliminate the threat of basement flooding and also keep them from becoming breeding grounds for mosquitoes.

 Benefits of Rain Barrels to the Homeowner

-Rain barrels require little maintenance and—with the rising price of municipal water—are a great way to save money and conserve water as a natural resource.
+Rain barrels require little maintenance and are a great way to save money and conserve water as a natural resource.
 With a rain barrel you can:

 - Cut your household use of water during the hot summer months